‘Twas the eve of the new year, and portfolio files

 Your life may look completely different compared to Christmas last year.
 You might have unexpected medical expenses for you or a family member.
 There might even be a new family member.
 Or perhaps you changed your job.
 In any case, this might mean your financial goals and needs have changed and a review will help you see if your investment strategy and current insurance can still help you meet them.

-2. Setting yourself up for the new year
+2. Setting yourself up for the New Year

 Reviewing your financial situation during the often costly festive season can help you budget during that time – and also plan for the next year.
 A little pain now for less stress next year.
-You might find have more than you expected or less.
+You might find you have more than you expected or less.
 Or perhaps you need to factor for expenses from this year coming into the next and income from your investments might help with those.
 Regardless of the outcome, it’s nice to start the new year with certainty and confidence over your finances and goals.

 3. Using the seasonal lull